WillTheFarmer/apache-logs-to-mysql/README.md

 Application is developed with Python 3.12, common Python modules and MySQL.
 Python handles polling of log file folders and executing MySQL Database LOAD DATA statements, Stored Procedures & Functions and SQL Statements.
 Python drives the application but MySQL does all Data Manipulation & Processing.

-Application runs on Windows, Linux and MacOS.
 It has been tested with MySQL versions 8.0.39, 8.4.3, 9.0.0 & 9.1.0.
 The processing and polling has been heavily tested on three platforms.

-This weekend my plan is finalizing import_log functionality.
-This is logging of messages, events and errors of process.
+This weekend is finalizing logging functionality of import client & server processes.
 I do not want to release until table structures are certain.

+For Auditability logging of messages, events and errors of processes on client and server is extremely important.
+This application has both a client and server module.
+The client module can be run on multiple computers in different locations feeding a single server module.

 Please visit https://farmfreshsoftware.com/ApacheLogs2MySQL.html for more information.